yetanotherchris/kelpie/ROADMAP.md

 1. Search messages

 ### Iteration 6
+1. Configuration for searching lucene
-1. Improvements to the dashboard to show server with most errors, removing the average.
+2. Improvements to the dashboard to show server with most errors, removing the average.
-2. Totals for each day.
+3. Totals for each day.

 ### Iteration 7
 1. Cleanup, test coverage, docs